Larkteryny/MSB-LSB-steganography/README.md

 Notes
 -----

- - It is entirely possible to have images with the mean of LSBs already very close to 0.5.
+ - It is entirely possible to have images with the mean of LSBs/MSBs already very close to 0.5.
 In this case, this method will produce false positives.
  - More elaborate theoretical methods also exist, mostly based on statistics.
 However, false positives and false negatives cannot be completely eliminated.